I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 QUICK DRY SPACKLE

-Painters Putty works great on the minor cracks, dents, and small nail holes on your walls.
-A lightweight quick dry spackle would work just as well too.
+Painters Putty works great on minor cracks, dents, and small nail holes on your walls.
+A lightweight, quick-dry spackle would work just as well.

-For deeper cracks, there is the tape and spackle method or you can use Plaster of Paris, which dries quickly.
-When fixing cracks, dents, and holes in wood such as window trim, don’t use spackle.
+For deeper cracks, there is the tape and spackle method, or you can use Plaster of Paris, which dries quickly.
+Don’t use spackle when fixing cracks, dents, and holes in wood, such as window trim.
 Spackle doesn’t adhere to wood, so your best option would be to use Painters Putty or a product like Minwax High-Performance Filler.

 SPACKLE KNIFE / PUTTY JOINT KNIFE

-It’s important to have a spackle knife/putty joint knife because its use is to effortlessly apply spackle, putty, plaster, etc. You may be thinking why can I just use the 9-1 tool?
-Basically, a spackle knife is more flexible allowing you to easily apply the product you are using.
-If you were to use a 9-1 tool or a scraper you would be struggling because those two are sturdier and not flexible.
+It’s important to have a spackle knife or putty joint knife because they effortlessly apply spackle, putty, plaster, etc. You may be thinking, why can I just use the 9-1 tool?
+Basically, a spackle knife is more flexible, allowing you to easily apply the product you are using.
+If you were to use a 9-1 tool or a scraper, you would be struggling because those two are sturdier and not flexible.

 SANDPAPER / SANDING BLOCK

-Now that you have gone through and fixed all the cracks, dents, and holes in your interior walls, you need to sand them down.
+Now that you have fixed all the cracks, dents, and holes in your interior walls, you need to sand them down.
 Good old sandpaper works just as well.
-Depending on the shape of the walls, sometimes the pros will give the entire wall a good sanding not only to ensure a smooth, workable surface but, also for better adhesion.
+Depending on the shape of the walls, sometimes the pros will give the entire wall a good sanding not only to ensure a smooth, workable surface but also for better adhesion.

-When you are sanding molding, it’s better to use a sanding sponge, which is moldable making it easier to get all the details of the trim.
-The sanding sponges also last a bit longer than the sandpaper itself.
+When sanding molding, it’s better to use a sanding sponge.
+These sponges are moldable, making it easier to get all the details of the trim.
+They also last a bit longer than the sandpaper itself.

-I suggest purchase a variety pack of sandpaper with a few different grits.
+I suggest purchasing a variety pack of sandpaper with a few different grits.

 DRYWALL POLE SANDER

-A drywall pole sander will smooth out the walls of any tiny bumps that had been in the drywall as well as spots that have been patched.
-It’s a great tool to use and it’s relatively inexpensive.
+A drywall pole sander will smooth out the walls of any tiny bumps in the drywall and patched spots.
+It’s a great tool, and it’s relatively inexpensive.
 More DIYers need to know about it.

 BUCKET

 A bucket or two are super handy paint tools to have on hand.
-First off you can use it to carry and transport the smaller painting equipment you have.
-And secondly, a bucket is used when you are cleaning.
+First, you can use them to carry and transport the smaller painting equipment you have.
+Second, a bucket is used when you are cleaning.
 For example, prior to painting, it’s a good idea to clean your walls to ensure the paint adheres properly.

 SPONGE